 The use of digital media is rapidly increasing in children's everyday lives, and also plays an important role in our kindergarten, hence why a digital media concept was implemented at Die Rheinpiraten.
 We also understand that digital media education is a process that starts with the child.
-This education is the result of a child's exposure to media, and goes hand-in-hand with our above-mentioned image of the child.
+This education is the result of a child's exposure to media and goes hand-in-hand with our aforementioned image of the child.

-The knowledge that develops from media education enables the children to deal with digital media in a self-confident and, most importantly, responsible manner which reduces the negative effects.
 We offer the children the opportunity to gain a wide variety of experiences with digital media in a protected environment.
-We talk about the effects of digital media on emotions, values, reality, knowledge and behaviour, and the discussion between the child and the supporting educator is of the highest importance.
-The educators provide guidance and support in processing and reflecting.
-We offer a wide range of options for implementing this concept in a social, creative and active way.
 Our focus is on the children using these digital devices as a tool for their creativity, and not as a medium of consumption.
 These devices are not intended to replace social processes, but to work alongside the pedagogical approaches.
 The use of apps, for example, should support learning, promote creativity, encourage children to be independent and promote co-operation with their peers.
-This is not possible without the functioning framework which we are constantly striving to develop and expand, as well as further training and qualifications for our educators so that they can guide the children in their media experiences in a confident and professional manner.